Vogue Adria

-Vogue Adria is the edition of the American fashion and lifestyle monthly magazine Vogue for the countries of Bosnia and Herzegovina, Croatia, Montenegro, Serbia and Slovenia.
-The printed edition is published in Croatian and Serbian, while the web edition is also available in English and Slovene.
-The magazine has been in publication since March 2024, and its editor is the Serbian stylist Milan Đačić.
+Vogue Adria is the edition of the American fashion and lifestyle monthly magazine Vogue which serves the countries of Bosnia and Herzegovina, Croatia, Montenegro, Serbia, and Slovenia.
+The magazine is printed in Croatian and Serbian, while the online version is available in English and Slovene as well.
+The magazine has been in publication since March 2024.
+The editor-in-chief is Belgrade-based media mogul Milan Đačić.

 Background

-The news about the magazines launch was announced in June 2023 by Condé Nast, the owner of Vogue, in collaboration with Media 3.0 Publishing, which was founded by Sonja Kovacs, Nenad Janjatović and Milan Đačić.
+The magazine's launch was announced in June 2023 by Condé Nast, the owner of Vogue, in collaboration with Media 3.0 Publishing, which was founded by Sonja Kovacs, Nenad Janjatović, and Milan Đačić.

 Kovacs was the editor-in-chief of Elle Srbija and the regional editorial director of Elle, Men's Health, Cosmopolitan and National Geographic.
-Janjatović and Đačić were the creative director and fashion director of Elle Srbija, respectively, while Đačić also was the editor-in-chief of Elle Man Srbija.
+Janjatović and Đačić were the creative director and fashion director, respectively, of Elle Srbija, while Đačić also was the editor-in-chief of Elle Man Srbija.